St. Lawrence species

 Beached rockweeds can also be harvested for use as a field fertilizer.

-OUR CULINARY ADVICE :
+OUR CULINARY ADVICE:

-• Young fronds can be steamed, boiled, or fried.
+• Young fronds can be steamed, boiled or fried.

 • Use dried rockweed to season your dishes or to make infusions.

-The waters of the St. Lawrence are well known for their high quality.
-However, as algae absorb the elements present in the water in order to grow, it is best to make sure that the harvesting site is clean before eating them fresh.
+The waters of the St. Lawrence are known for their good quality.
+However, as algae absorb the elements present in the water to grow, it is preferable to ensure that the harvesting site is clean before eating this species fresh.

 Qirquaq

-In Nunavik, brown algae such as evanescent rockweed, called qirquaq in Inuktitut, are particularly popular.
+In Nunavik, brown algae such as evanescent rockweed, called “qirquaq” in Inuktitut, are particularly popular.
 They are eaten fresh.